• Skip to main content

 matyx breast milk freezer bottles

-If you want to stay away from plastic bottles than your best option is to choose a glass bottle to freeze your milk in.
+If you want to stay away from plastic bottles then your best option is to choose a glass bottle to freeze your milk in.
 These bottles store up to 6 ounces of breast milk and are compatible with the Philips and Spectra pumps.
-It is a great breast pump accessory for the Medeal, Spectra, Avent Pumps.
+It is a great breast pump accessory for the Medeal, Spectra, and Avent Pumps.

-They contain no harmful chemicals, no plastic taste and have a wide neck making it easier to use and clean!
+They contain no harmful chemicals, no plastic taste, and have a wide neck making it easier to use and clean!

-They are dishwasher, freezer and microwave safe and are completely leak proof.
+They are dishwasher, freezer, and microwave safe and are completely leakproof.

 Phillips Avent Breast Milk Storage Cups